Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Discussion

-In parallel, several competing works on training SNNs for SHD and SSC datasets have been published, which use additional mechanisms and tools and achieve accuracy of up to 95.1\% on the SHD test set~\cite{dagostino2024denram,yao2021temporal,yu2022stsc,sun2023adaptiveaxonaldelays,bittar2022surrogate,hammouamri2023learning,schöne2024scalable}.
+In parallel to our work, several competing works on training SNNs for SHD and SSC datasets have been published, which use additional mechanisms and tools and achieve accuracy of up to 95.1\% on the SHD test set~\cite{dagostino2024denram,dampfhoffer2022investigating,yao2021temporal,yu2022stsc,sun2023adaptiveaxonaldelays,bittar2022surrogate,hammouamri2023learning,schöne2024scalable}.
 We, therefore, investigated several augmentations of our RSNN networks and achieved the $93.5\pm 0.7$\% test accuracy reported above.
 This is less than some of the works listed, but some studies~\cite{schöne2024scalable,bittar2022surrogate,hammouamri2023learning} used the test set as a validation set, including for early stopping and the methodology employed in others~\cite{sun2023adaptiveaxonaldelays,yu2022stsc,yu2022stsc,yao2021temporal} is unclear whereas we here followed a strict procedure of finding parameters through 10-fold leave-one-speaker-out cross-validation and then training on the entire training set with early stopping on the training accuracy.
 Only then did we evaluate the performance on the test set.
 With a looser approach, we could have reported the highest observed test accuracy during our ablation study which was 95.5\% -- on par with the best competitors -- but that would constitute overfitting of the test set \cite{nowotny2014two}.
-Interestingly, our results are very similar to \citet{dagostino2024denram} who also used a proper validation strategy (random $80$\%/$20$\% training/validation split on the original training set).
+Interestingly, our results are very similar to \cite{baronig2024advancing,higuchi2024balanced} who also used a proper validation strategy.